a-r-r-o-w/uptrain/blog.md

 ### Finetuning Task

 Since we'd like to finetune BERT, we need to define the task at which we want to make it better.
-Our goal is to bias the masked word predictions to have more positive sentiment.
+Our goal is to bias the masked word predictions to have more positive sentiment in the context of product reviews at Nike.
 We can do so by providing the model some labeled data to retrain on, where each sentence has a corresponding positive or negative sentiment.

 In simpler words, let's say we have the sentence "Nike shoes are very [MASK]".
 The predictions that we want for the masked token here are "popular", "durable", "comfortable" as opposed to "expensive", "ugly", "heavy".